“Four shotgun blasts that, all told, ended six human lives.”

 “Time rarely weighed upon him, for he had many methods of passing it.”

-~Capote Truman, In Cold Blood, (The Narrator), Page 15
+~Capote Truman, In Cold Blood, (Narrator about Perry), Part 1, Page 15

 “You exist in a half-world suspended between two superstructures, one self-expression and the other self-destruction.
 You are strong, but there is a flaw in your strength, and unless you can learn how to control it the flaw will prove stronger than your strength and defeat you.”